CLMN Lab members

 Jisu Lee obtained a B.A. in Economics at Yonsei University and is currently pursuing a master’s degree in Economics.
 Her research experience has been concentrated on human decision making and game theory, and now she’s expanding her research interests to computational neuroscience and human behavior modeling.
 She has participated in several decision making studies in Yonsei CREATE(Center for Research in Experimental And Theoretical Economics) as a programming assistant, and is currently working on a reinforcement learning project which applies bayesian inference to a bandit arm task in 2-dimensional continuous space.

-In-gyu Choi obtained B.S./B.S in mathematics/psychology at Sungkyunkwan University(SKKU) and M.S in cognitive psychology at SKKU.
+In-gyu Choi obtained B.S in Mathematics and Psychology at Sungkyunkwan University(SKKU) and M.S in cognitive psychology at SKKU.
 He participated in Research Center for Psychiatry and Behavioral Science at Neuroscience Institute as a researcher, Gachon University.
 His current research interests are to figure out the learning mechanism and make computational models of the cognitive process.

 Kyusung Lim graduated from Korea Advanced Institute of Science and Technology (KAIST) with majors in physics.
 His PhD thesis is on statistical time-series analysis of stock and CDS markets.
 As of February 2019, he joined AI team in LG CNS.